Should You Watch Puss and Boots?

 Poster of the new Puss and Boots movie

-Vicente Roque Lopez, Staff Writer
+Vicente Roque Lopez, Staff writer

 DreamWorks Animation is known for creating winning films for a global audience such as, How to Train Your Dragon, Kung Fu Panda and especially Shrek.
 After the finale of the Shrek franchise in 2010, the company decided to keep interest in audiences by releasing a spin-off movie centering a fan favorite character Puss.
 The film was a booming success but as a series showed little promise, especially after nearly 11 years of no strong squeal.
 However, viewers quickly took to the idea of, Puss in Boots: The Last Wish not just because of the charismatic cat but the animation style of which showed major improvement.
 Ratings exhibit such opinions with the ranking of 95% fresh on Rotten Tomatoes.
 Going into the movie the bar was set high and needless to say, they delivered.